IMPORTANT FUNDRAISER FOR THE NSW ELECTION CAMPAIGN

-The meeting will hear reports from the current national management committee concerning the Party’s progress and achievements in 2014, its goals for 2015 and will confirm the election … Continue reading
+The meeting will hear reports from the current national management committee concerning the Party’s progress and achievements … Continue reading

 Gypsy Wulf’s book Turning Points in Compassion is now available at bookstores.
 The book is a compilation of interviews and contributions from passionate animal people from around the world including a number of AJP members.
 Visit the website